Welcome to today's edition of the Rush 24-7 podcast.

 We have to stand up and sooner or later take a stand and say, enough is enough.

-Republicans, if you aren't going to do follow the conservative party line, that's it.
+Republicans, if you aren't going to do follow the Conservative Party line, that's it.

 We don't want your candidate either.

-Well, it does boil down to the the the and this is something that's worried me that that that all of this is going to lead to a third party down the line because I think that the people like you throughout the country are willing to throw the Republican Party overboard as well as the Democrats in order to get conservatives in positions of power because we've tried career politicians.
+Well, it does boil down to the and this is something that's worried me that all of this is going to lead to a third party down the line because I think that the people like you throughout the country are willing to throw the Republican Party overboard as well as the Democrats in order to get conservatives in positions of power because we've tried career politicians.

 We've tried people whose number one goal is to maintain their chairmanship or to keep their status inside the beltway.

-Uh and and this we we we're at a precipice here.
+And this, we're at a precipice here.

 We're at the cliff.